digiltd/oh-rtd-test/MAX!-CUL-Binding.md

  * Can receive operating mode
 * Push Button
  * Can receive either AUTO or ECO depending on button press (translated to ON/OFF)
+* Association
+ * It is possible to link devices together so that they communicate directly with each other, for example a wall thermostat and a radiator valve.

 # Limitations
 Aside from understanding what the binding does do which is documented here there are some key things to be aware of that may limit what you hope to achieve.